Ruan-codeVi/Snake-Game/README.md

 Basic FrontEnd

 ##  Purpose of the project
- Use the Dom through the canvas tag to create the graphic part </br> Principles of CSS3 </br>
+ Use the Dom through the canvas tag to create the graphic part. </br> Principles of CSS3 </br>
  2d environment creation </br>
  Axis manipulation </br>